If you would like to request morning reports for your veteran and their unit click here: Request Army Veteran Morning Reports

 The very bottom of each page includes detail on unit strength, rations and then a signature of the commanding officer who signed off on each day’s report.

-During Vietnam the morning reports focused only on the personnel and headquarters location.
+During the Vietnam War, the morning reports focused only on the personnel and headquarters location.
 The ‘record of events’ section describing action or movement taking place was removed from the forms.
-Depending on the unit and dates being researched it may be possible to use after action reports or command reports to fill this gap.
+Depending on the unit and dates being researched it may be possible to use after-action reports or command reports to fill this gap.

 Starting Your Research Journey